ChanhoKim9848/WebProject/README.md

 This project is for the development of a personal blog website <br>

 # Tools
-Java EE, JDK, TomCat Webserver
+Java EE, JDK (Java Development Kit), TomCat Webserver, Eclipse IDE (Integrated Development Environment)